 Continuing the Discussion

 This blog post is a first step in what needs to be a series of discussions toward a plan for sustainable and intentional development of these resources, beginning with integration of the poetry and prose materials.
-Readers of this blog post—members of the JDS and beyond—are invited to continue this discussion in the comments below.
+Watch this space for forthcoming communications about the planning process.

 Submitted by Brent Nelson